openmobilityfoundation/curb-data-specification/curbs/README.md

     are *optional*.
   - A [Curb Object](#curb-object) is a physical item or asset located adjacent to or within a curb space that is grouped under a certain type and contains a unique set of attributes.
 Curb objects are *optional*.
-  - A [Curb Policy](#policy) A Policy object is a rule that allows or prohibits a particular set of users from using a particular curb at a particular time or times.
+  - A [Curb Policy](#policy) A Policy is a rule that allows or prohibits a particular set of users from using a particular curb at a particular time or times.
 Curb policies are *optional* but recommended with Curb Zones.